ngarana/freeDictionaryAPI/README.md

         "partOfSpeech": "noun",
         "definitions": [
           {
-            "definition": "an utterance of ‘hello’; a greeting.", "example": "she was getting polite nods and hellos from people", "synonyms": [],
+            "definition": "\"Hello!\" or an equivalent greeting.",
-            "antonyms": []
+            "example": "They gave each other a quick hello when they met, and went back on their merry ways."
           }
         ]
       },